neilSoriano/REST-Ecommerce-e2e/README.md

 ## Implementing POJO Classes
 Using POJO classes in Java allowed for easier usability and readbility of the program.
 - LoginRequest
-  - Used for Serailization of request with setting user email and password for authentication upon Login
+  - Used for Serialization of request with setting user email and password for authentication upon Login
 - LoginResponse
   - Utilized Deserizalization of response to parse authentication token and user ID to be used for subsequent API calls
 - Orders